XShawn1/OnlineComment_Analysis_Fiat_2023/README.md

 ## Data Source
 SpeakEV - an online forum for EV (electric vehicle) enthusiasts
 ## Research Objectives & Approaches
 The project aims to understand how online customer perceptions on EV topics evolve over time.
-The focus of the project is to compare how customer perceptions differ before & after a EV was launched.
+The focus of the project is to compare how customer perceptions differ before & after an EV model was launched.

 - In the 1st phase the online comments were scrapped by Python;